Bayselonarrend/OpenIntegrations/docs/en/md/Instructions/SFTP.md

 # SFTP

-This section is dedicated to the library for working with SFTP.
-On this page, all the steps necessary to start working are described
+This section covers the library for working with SFTP protocol in 1С:Enterprise, OneScript, and CLI.
+This page describes all the steps required to get started.

 <div class="theme-admonition theme-admonition-info admonition_node_modules-@docusaurus-theme-classic-lib-theme-Admonition-Layout-styles-module alert alert--info">